 This is a great place to get you started if you've never done yoga before.
-You're talking to the most unflexible, un-coordinated person EVER and I can do these, so you're good to go!
+You're talking to the most inflexible, un-coordinated person ever and I can do these, so you're good to go!
 Enjoy and relax.

 This pose is a great way for you to focus on your balance, stability and posture.
 It specifically strengthens your legs and ankles and stretches your legs, shoulders and chest.
 So, pretend like you're a warrior princess (duh) and get going on this easy pose!